IATI/IATI-Extra-Documentation/en/organisation-identifiers.rst

 Organisation Registration Agencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To assist with creating and de-referencing **IATI Organisation Identifiers**, the codelist ``OrganisationRegistrationAgency`` is available.
+To assist with creating and de-referencing **IATI Organisation Identifiers**, the codelist :doc:`/codelists/OrganisationRegistrationAgency` is available.

 This codelist provides the **namespace** codes for a number of Registration Agencies.
 This list is non-embedded in the **IATI Standard**, which means changes and additions may be made at short notice, outside of published decimal and integer upgrade schedules.
 If a Registation Agency that you wish to use is not on this list, please contact support@iatistandard.org.